amitpaul2004/amitpaul2004/README.md

 ## 🧑‍💻 About Me

-- 🌱 Learning: React, MongoDB, and AI integrations
-- 🎯 Passionate about building beautiful UIs and meaningful tech
-- 🧩 Competitive Coder | Hackathon Lover
-- 📍 Based in India | 🌐 Open to remote opportunities
+I'm a full-stack developer and lifelong learner from India, with a passion for building beautiful UIs and meaningful tech solutions.
+I'm currently expanding my skills in **React**, **MongoDB**, and **AI integrations**.

+As a competitive coder and hackathon enthusiast, I love tackling new challenges and collaborating with others to create innovative projects.
+I'm always looking for new opportunities and am open to remote work.

 ---

 ## 🛠️ Tech Stack

-### 👨‍💻 Programming Languages
+### 👨‍💻 Languages
 ![C++](https://skillicons.dev/icons?i=cpp)
 ![Python](https://skillicons.dev/icons?i=python)
 ![JavaScript](https://skillicons.dev/icons?i=javascript)